-List of Driver’s License Requirements
+List of Requirements:

-- Taxpayer’s Identification Number (TIN) if employed
+- Taxpayer’s Identification Number (TIN)

-1. Get a Student Permit
+Get a Student Permit

 Before applying, you should accomplish a Student Permit also from LTO.
 When testing your driving skills on the road on your first few tries, you’ll need to present this permit to authorities who might issue you a ticket.
 A student permit will cost you around PHP 300 for 2-3 hours of processing.
 The one-month-old student permit is your time to really practice your driving.

-2. Medical Examination
+Undergo a Medical Examination

 Before filing your application for a driver’s license on the same day, you will be required to get a medical examination which will cost around PHP500.
 Make sure that you only deal with LTO-accredited clinics, usually near the LTO branch.

-3. Road Signs and Major Traffic Rules
+Study Road Signs and Major Traffic Rules

 As early as the thought of driving pops in your head, be wary of the road signs.
 In your exam, you will be asked for around 50 questions of road signs.
-If you pass the exam, you will get in to the next step.
+If you pass the exam, you will get to the next step.

-When you apply for any of the two driver’s license, your skills will be test through a practical exam facilitated by an LTO officer and gauge if you’re capable of driving.
+When you apply for any of the two driver’s license, your skills will be tested through a practical exam facilitated by an LTO officer and gauge if you’re capable of driving.
 It is notable though that a lot of people brags about getting a license without undergoing this process.
 But in reality, these people are the ones who get caught in vehicular mishaps because of foolish risks.
 No one is worthy to be on the road without any driving knowledge.

 Here’s a run-through of your expense for that day: